 Accommodations?
 No Problem.

-Accessibility Services is one of the support services provided by the Student Development Department.
-The University of South Carolina Beaufort believes academically-qualified individuals with disabilities should have equal opportunity and access to a quality college education.
-We are actively involved in fostering an environment that encourages full participation by students with disabilities in every segment of the university.
+Accessibility Services partners with students, faculty, and staff to facilitate disability access essential to advancing an inclusive campus experience.
+Access and accommodations ensure equal opportunity for students with disabilities to participate in all programs, activities and services designed to transform our students into global citizens.
 Accessibility Services facilitates services and accommodations to meet the various needs of students with disabilities at the university, in accordance with Section 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990.

 All students must meet the same admissions criteria.
 Our office does not determine the acceptance of students to USCB.
 For further information on admission requirements, please contact Admissions at (843) 208-8055.

 For information on Accessibility Services, please contact Counseling and Accessibility Services (843) 208-8375 or email@example.com.